wallandall/m365_admin_reports/ReadMe.md

   - Set Supported account types to Accounts in this organizational directory only.
   - Leave Redirect URI blank.
 - Click on Register
-- Once the app has been registered, save the ApplicationId and TenantId to the respective fields of the [config.json file](Config/config.json)
+- Once the app has been registered, save the ApplicationId and TenantId to the respective fields of the ___config.json___ file
 - Select API Permissions under Manage.
-Choose Add a permission.
-- Select Microsoft Graph, then Application Permissions.
+  - Click Add a permission and select Microsoft Graph, then Application Permissions.
 Add User.Read.All, Group.Read.All, Directory.Read.All and Reports.Read.All, then select Add permissions.
+  - Click Add a permission and select "APIs My organisation uses" and Search for "Office 365 Exchange Online".
+Select Application Permissions and add Exchange.ManageAsApp
 - In the Configured permissions, remove the delegated User.Read permission under Microsoft Graph by selecting the ... to the right of the permission and selecting Remove permission.
 Select Yes, remove to confirm.
 - Select the Grant admin consent for... button, then select Yes to grant admin consent for the configured application permissions.
 The Status column in the Configured permissions table changes to Granted for ....
 - Select Certificates & secrets under Manage.
 Select the Upload certificate button.
 Browse to your certificate's public key file and select Add.
-  - Copy the certificate Thumbprint and save it to the [config.jsone file](Config/config.json)
+  - Copy the certificate Thumbprint and save it to the ___config.json___  file
-  - ***Please Note***: The certificate will have an experation date, if the certificate expires an new certificate will be required
+  - ___Please Note___: The certificate will have an experation date, if the certificate expires an new certificate will be required

+## Assign Azure AD roles to the application

+In the Azure AD Portal, under Roles and Administration add the following roles to the App Registration that was created in the previous step:

+- Exchange administrator
+- Compliance Administrator

 ## Install the Microsoft Graph PowerShell SDK